Niteeshkanungo/Final-project/README.md

 Startprice: It is the initial value of the stock before any market movements.

-trials: We are trying to categorize results based on number of times the simalation is performed and analyze the value of VaR accordingly.
+trials: We are trying to categorize results based on number of times the simulations is performed and analyze the value of VaR accordingly.

 # Sources Used: